equivalent/scrapbook2/archive/blogs/2017-04-github-credentials-in-bundler.md

 # ...
 ```

-As we are using Docker for building our Ruby on Rails application
+We are using Docker to build our Ruby on Rails application so no
-of course we've started to get "no permission to repository" from bundler when building our Docker image.
+surprise that we got "no permission to repository" from bundler when building our Docker image.

 ### solution 1 - (BAD) ssh key to Docker image

 One way how this would be possible to fix  is to copy ssh keys to Docker container.
 But this is a big security no-no as anyone who will get
 a hand on that docker image can retrieve the ssh private key.
-This apply even if you delete the key in next line, as Docker image layers
+This even apply if you delete the key in next line, as Docker image layers
 consist of root-file system changes => the key will still be retrievable from previous layer of the docker image.

 So do yourself a favor and don't do this !

 ### solution 2 - https credentials

-Another way is to use `https://github.com/...` format instead of `git@github.com:...` format.
+Another way is to use `https://github.com/...` format instead of `git@github.com:...` format and pass the credentials.
 In order to do this first you need to
 generate [personal Github access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

 Then you need to  pass the credentials to Gemfile similar way like this: